 In other words, aluminium material shouldn't be used for laundry detergent at all.

 5. Laundry pods or strips

-Laundry pods wrapped in biodegradable packaging could be a good solution, but there have been safety concerns for children.
-There have been many cases of children ingesting these pods.
-If you have children in your household, we don’t recommend this option at all.
+There have been many cases of children ingesting the colourful laundry pods.
+If you have children, we don’t recommend this option at all.

 Alternatively, laundry strips have not had any poisoning of children reported, and while we don't have personal experience with them, reviews so far have been positive.

-Our solution: refillable laundry powder in glass containers
+Our solution: refillable laundry powder in glass jars

 Plus, delivered to your door.
 We refill and deliver a laundry powder and a dishwasher powder, proudly made by SimplyClean from Lismore, NSW.
 SimplyClean has been committed to making truly eco-friendly products for more than a decade.